coleifer/peewee/docs/peewee/playhouse.rst

     :param close_file: Whether the file should be closed after writing the query data.
     :param append: Whether new data should be appended to the end of the file.
     :param csv_writer: A python ``csv.writer`` instance to use.
+    :param verbose_header: Whether to use verbose column names when writing the header row.

     Example usage: